 Blockchain - a Transaction Technology for Smart Contracts

-Executives across industries who would like to get an introduction to cutting-edge, decentralized digital technology (“blockchain”), its potential for disruption, and how it will affect their business.
+Executives across industries who would like to get an introduction to cutting-edge, decentralized digital technology (“blockchain”), its potential for disruption, and how they can harness the technology to the benefit of their business.

 (We do not expect deep IT expertise but welcome enthusiasm for the potential of digital technologies.)

 - Master the basic workings of decentralized technology

 - Be able to analyze the disruptive potential of decentralized technology on your business